-The average GPA for the Greeks was a 3.08 in Fall 2018 and a 3.06 in Spring 2019.
+The average collective GPA for the Greeks consistently been over a 3.20 since Fall 2018.
 These averages have consistently been above the all-University average since the deferred membership policy (requiring 12 earned credits and a 2.75 GPA to join) was enacted in 2016.